jeffreykegler/old_kollos/notes/misc/strand.md

 ## Notation

-Hypenated names are very convenient in what follows, while subtraction is rare.
+Hyphenated names are very convenient in what follows, while subtraction is rare.
 In this document,
 to avoid confusion,